Rated 5 stars

 Bamboo flowers every 65 to 120 years or so, and as such, flowers can’t be relied on to spot the variety of bamboo.
 The roots, also called rhizomes, when determining the invasive variety, are what you need to identify the species and type.

-Running Bamboo Types
+Running Bamboo Varieties

 Running bamboo will have long rhizomes that spread quickly unless contained.
 The following are running bamboos: